Fireworks at Strzok hearing as GOP reps fume at anti-Trump FBI agent, threaten contempt

 Strzok also rejected Trump’s characterization of the Mueller probe as a “witch hunt.”

 Strzok’s public testimony comes after his appearance on Capitol Hill last month, when he interviewed with the committees behind closed doors for more than 11 hours.
-Lawmakers on Thursday are expected to question Strzok on why he did not act immediately when potentially classified emails were found on a laptop belonging to disgraced former Rep. Anthony Weiner, who was married at the time to top Clinton aide Huma Abedin.

 Strzok was romantically involved with Page, who resigned from the bureau in May.
 Page also served on brief detail for Mueller, but returned to the FBI last July where she served in the Office of General Counsel.